-Right after birth, your baby will have a blood test.
-This test looks for rare but serious disorders that can be treated if detected early.
-The best known of these disorders is phenylketonuria, or PKU.
-If you are discharged earlier than
+During the hospital stay, your baby will have 3 newborn screening tests.
+The first test is a blood test that looks for rare but serious disorders that can be treated if detected early.
+You will get the results of this test shortly

 A common newborn health concern is jaundice, which appears as a yellow tint in the baby’s skin.
 It is caused by a substance called bilirubin.
 Jaundice usually appears on the second or third day after birth, peaks and then goes away, disappearing before the end of the second week.